 There are two types of parameter that we need to tune here, tree based and boosting parameters.
-We knew that there were no optimum values for learning rates as low values always work better, given that we trained on sufficient number of trees.
-While GBM is robust enough to not overfit with increasing trees, a high number for a particular learning rate can lead to overfitting.
-As we reduced the learning rate and increased trees, the computation took a long time to run and get a result.
+We knew that there were no optimum values for learning rates as low values always work better, given that we trained on a sufficient number of trees.
+While GBM is robust enough to prevent over-fitting within an increased number of trees, a high number for a particular learning rate can still lead to over-fitting.
+As we reduced the learning rate and increased trees, the computation took a long time to run and produce results.

-In such case, we took the following approach.
-Initially, we used 0.05, however it did not work for a good result.
-Thus we chose the default value of 0.1 in the second try.
-Meanwhile, we lowered the learning rate and increased the estimators proportionally to get more robust models.
-Besides, it is noticeable that we should carefully pay attention to the order of tuning variables after several attempts.
-For example, the parameters that exert greater impact on the result should be tuned firstly such as max_depth and min_samples_split, then we could tune min_samples_leaf and max_features.
+In such a case, we adopted the following approach.
+Initially, we used 0.05, however it did not produce a favorable result.
+Thus, our second attempt saw us choosing the default value of 0.1.
+Meanwhile, we lowered the learning rate and increased the estimators proportionally in order to produce more robust models.
+Additionally, it is worth mentioning that you should pay careful attention to the order of tuning variables.
+For example, the parameters that exert greater impacts on the result should be tuned firstly, such as max_depth and min_samples_split, and then you could tune min_samples_leaf and max_features.

 4.4 KernelRidge

-Let us have a look at our liner machine learning model, Kernel Ridge Regression (KRR).
+Let’s have a look at our liner machine learning model, Kernel Ridge Regression (KRR).
 KRR combines ridge regression (linear least squares with l2-norm regularization) with the kernel trick.
-It thus learns a linear function in the space induced by the respective kernel and the data.
-For non-linear kernels, this corresponds to a non-linear function in the original space.
-In our case, there are four parameters, including alpha, kernel, degree and coef0.
+It thus learns and adapts a linear function in the space induced by the respective kernel and the data.
+For non-linear kernels, this corresponds to a non-linear function within the original space.
+In our case, there were four parameters, including alpha, kernel, degree and coef0.
 The table below is their definitions.

 Table 4.
 KernelRidge